akhilrajmailbox/GuestBook/kubespray-Install/README.md

 OS: Ubuntu 16.04
 Number of Instances: 5
 Configure all Instances with same ssh key
+The ssh user for ubuntu system in AWS have passwordless sudo permission configure Security group for all vm
+ 1. expose all inbound and outbound within the vpc
-Copy ssh key "pem file" [passwordless login between all servers with Default user is "ubuntu"] to the K8s Manager
+ 2. expose 22 ports externally to access the vm over ssh Copy ssh key "pem file" [passwordless login between all servers with Default user is "ubuntu"] to the K8s Manager Configure one Load Balancer for accessing the kubernetes clister from outside

 Installations